 Public worship: On hold due to COVID-19 Policy

 Services are held at 4 p.m.
 Wednesday and 10 a.m.
 Sunday on the Fourth Floor, Patricia Neal Rehabilitation Center Recreation Room, next to the blue elevators.

 In addition, our chaplains hold a 15-minute prayer service, “Meet Me at the Well,” at 11:30 a.m.
 Monday through Friday in the chapel.
 Patients, family members and hospital employees are welcome to attend.

-Every room at Fort Sanders Regional Medical Center has a Bible.
-A limited assortment of religious books and other materials is also available in the Pastoral Care office.
+Bibles and a limited assortment of religious materials are available in the Pastoral Care office.
 Please let a chaplain know if you are interested.

 Every weekday morning at 8:15, we offer a brief devotional thought on our overhead speaker system.
 We appreciate any comments or suggestions you may have.